Why Choose CBT Therapy in Scotland?

 Evidence-Based and Effective: CBT has been extensively researched and proven to be effective for treating a wide range of mental health conditions, including:

-Anxiety Disorders (generalized anxiety, panic attacks, social anxiety)
+Anxiety Disorders (generalised anxiety, panic attacks, social anxiety)

 Depression